SillyTavern/SillyTavern-Docs/Extras/extensions/XTTS.md

 ## Installing

-[daswer123](https://github.com/daswer123) made an API server that runs the XTTSv2 model on your computer.
+[daswer123](https://github.com/daswer123) made an API server that runs the XTTSv2 model on your computer and connects to SillyTavern's TTS extension.

 It's completely independent of Extras API and would use a separate environment.